Property Management | Frequently Asked Questions

 With regard to pets, if I were to allow a small pet, could the damage deposit be adjusted?
 If so what are the reasonable ranges?
 If there were damages above the damage deposit amount could these be recovered?

-We inspect the property every four months and require tenets to take care of any damages found, it is a rare that there are damages that exceed the deposit.
+We conduct property inspections every four months and require tenants to address any damage identified.
+It is rare for pet-related damage to exceed the security deposit.

 With regard to possible eviction, can those fees be associated with a lawyer and the process be designated to be recovered from the tenant?